ASKurz/Experimental-design-and-the-GLMM/sketches/Allen---Evans--2001-.md

 The dummy and one-hot models are very similar, which shouldn’t be a big surprise.
 Look how well our gutsy two-parameter theory-based model is doing, though.
-This sins it commits with its overconfidence are made up for by its parsimony.
+The sins it commits with its overconfidence are made up for by its parsimony.
 This might not hold for all data sets, though.
 The theory-based model only works if you have strong experimental control over the target behavior.